dietervdwes/ChemHelp/README.md

 Alt + Q: Page up

-Alt + Z: Page down  (A quick automated mouse click on the first line of the verification window may accommodate the latter two functions)
+Alt + Z: Page down.
+(An automated mouse click on the first line accommodates the latter two functions)

 Alt + F (or “Form” button on the app window): Opens the scanned Form on Equation Document viewer via the default web browser and resizes the window to the right half of the screen if Internet Explorer is your default browser.